 With that in mind, let’s start this examination by looking at the Brahmaputra River.

 This river’s mouth is the Ganges River, and it flows a long way to reach it.
 The river is known for providing water to many people and providing water for agriculture.
 This river is very significant for transportation, too.

 14. Niger River: 2,611 Miles

-The Niger River flows through Benin, Mali, Guinea, Niger, and Nigeria.
+The fourteenth biggest river in the world, the Niger River flows through Benin, Mali, Guinea, Niger, and Nigeria.
 Like other river systems, this one goes by many names, but it’s known for its low sediment and clear water.
 This river was very important to the development of humanity.
 Humans flocked to this area as the Sahara underwent desertification, leading to the domestication of animals in the area and the overall growth of farmland.

 13. Mackenzie River: 2,637 Miles